These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 35. Color or Draw.

-Coloring and drawing is not just for very young children.
+Coloring and drawing are not just for very young children.
 Students of all ages find this activity therapeutic.

 36. Work On an Activity Packet.